ffdev-info/signature-development-utility/README.md

 the stored proecedure implmenetion.
 Any unit test would neeed to be written against this implementation and whatever can be reverse engineered from the signature file.

+###PRONOM/DROID New Syntax

+Others interested in development of file format signature development utilities might want to make use of DROID's new syntax.
+Documented partially (unofficially) here: http://exponentialdecay.co.uk/blog/hacking-the-droid-signature-file-keep-it-simple-stupid/ Get back to me and let me know how it goes.
+I am keen to see more of these mechanisms created.

 ###License

 Copyright (c) 2011 Ross Spencer